Brahma Janen Gopon Kommoti: Controversy

 Bengali writer Debarati Mukhopadhyay claimed that the plot of the movie was copied from her book Diotima without giving any attributions.
 Shiboprosad Mukherjee and Nandita Roy informed that Debarati's claim is baseless and Windows Production filed a suit of 10 crores against Debarati Mukhopadhyay.
 Smt.
 Mukhopadhyay also stated that she has filed a counter suit against the production house for plagiarism, copyright violation worth 50 Crores.
-She also filed a defamation suit against the script writer of the film for humiliating her.
+She also filed another defamation suit against the script writer of the film for humiliating her.

 Soundtrack

 The soundtrack is composed by Anindya Chatterjee on his own lyrics.